nebarse/DataVisualizationProject/README.md

-# DataVisualizationProject
+# Data Visualization Project
-Data visualization project using R
+Data analysis and visualization using R